Antoni Koper: Occupation of Warsaw

 During the occupation of Warsaw, Koper and a friend spent their nights publishing underground newspapers and forging travel and identification documents on a secret printing press.
-During the day, instead of collecting taxes, Koper would use his Ausweiss to visit Jewish friends in the ghetto, to whom he smuggled such luxuries as soap and Portuguese sardines, as well as the forged papers needed to escape to the Aryan side of the city.
+During the day, instead of collecting taxes, Koper would use his Ausweis to visit Jewish friends in the ghetto, to whom he smuggled such luxuries as soap and Portuguese sardines, as well as the forged papers needed to escape to the Aryan side of the city.

 Among the friends he visited in the ghetto was Sophie Fanny Margulies, whom he had first met in 1935 while she was also studying journalism at the University of Warsaw.
 She had been relocated to the ghetto in October 1940, but she also held an Ausweiss, provided to her from a friend on the Jewish Council, and thus had avoided transport to the camps.
 The rest of her family was less fortunate, and had been transported to their deaths at Treblinka during the Grossaktion Warsaw.

 Marguiles recalled how Koper visited her in October 1942, to inform her that his Ausweiss was about to expire; if she wanted to escape, they must start planning now.
 Margulies was ready, having twice been nearly caught up in roundups in spite of her papers.
 On a snowy night in early February 1943, Marguiles followed Koper's instructions, finding her way at the prescribed time to a specified place along the ghetto wall where a secret opening was revealed to her, allowing her to pass through the wall to a waiting horse-drawn carriage which took her to Koper's apartment.

 Koper and his mother Marta cared for an apartment building located at 6 Ratuszowa Street, in the right bank suburb of Praga, and lived in apartment 13.
 In addition to Sophie Marguiles, Koper also hid Bronislawa and Henryk Finkelstein, Dr. Maximilian Ciesieleski, MIeczyslaw Goldstein and Marek Stok.
 They were among thirteen ghetto refugees who hid in Koper's apartment for various periods of time between 1942 and 1944, including unaccompanied children who were eventually relocated to Catholic orphanages.
 Marguiles took an alias, and spent the months preceding the Warsaw Uprising helping Koper deliver the underground newspaper he was publishing.

 Koper was also part of the intelligence operation that warned the Allies about the German invasion of the Soviet Union.

-Koper persisted in his dangerous resistance and humanitarian efforts, undaunted by extraordinary personal risk, and then, as a member of the Polish Home Army, fought the Germans in the Warsaw Uprising in August 1944.
+Koper persisted in his dangerous resistance and humanitarian efforts, undaunted by extraordinary personal risk, and then, as a member of the Polish resistance, fought the Germans in the Warsaw Uprising in August 1944.
+In the resistance, he had the nom-de-guerre "Nienaski".
 When Warsaw fell, the Germans took Koper prisoner.
 A few months later, he escaped a Nazi prison camp and crossed the front to join the Polish Army.
 He published newspapers and worked in counter-intelligence until the end of the war.